Qbusik/flight-api/README.md

 A comprehensive flight management system developed using Django REST Framework, enabling efficient management of airports, aircraft and their types, crew, routes, flights, and the entire ticket booking workflow.

 ## 📃 Features
+- **Admin Panel** – located at /admin/
-- **Flight Management** – Manage airports, aircraft and their types, crew members, routes, and flights.
+- **Flight Management** – Manage airports, aircraft and their types, crew members, routes, and flights
-- **Reservation System** – Seat selection for specific flights with real-time availability validation across different aircraft types.
+- **Reservation System** – Seat selection for specific flights with real-time availability validation
-- **JWT Authentication** – Secure user registration and authentication using JSON Web Tokens.
+- **JWT Authentication** – Secure user registration and authentication using JSON Web Tokens
-- **API Documentation** – Automatically generated and interactive API documentation via Swagger and ReDoc.
+- **API Documentation** – Automatically generated and interactive API documentation via Swagger and ReDoc
-- **Containerization** – Full support for Docker and Docker Compose for easy setup and deployment.
+- **Containerization** – Full support for Docker and Docker Compose for easy setup and deployment

 ---